Mycron-Mymux/disk-extract/README-mycron.md

 developed by [Mycron](https://en.wikipedia.org/wiki/Mycron).
 These were 8-inch Single Side, Single Density diskettes.

-These are formatted using 77 sectors (numbered 0-76) and 26 sectors (numbered 1-26) with a sector size of 128 bytes.
+These are formatted using 77 tracks (numbered 0-76) and 26 sectors (numbered 1-26) with a sector size of 128 bytes.
 This gives us a raw capacity of '77*26*128=256256' bytes.